Climate and Average Weather Year Round in Cabo San Lucas Mexico

 The windier part of the year lasts for 3.5 months, from March 3 to June 18, with average wind speeds of more than 9.1 miles per hour.
-The windiest day of the year is May 24, with an average hourly wind speed of 10.4 miles per hour.
+The windiest month of the year in Cabo San Lucas is May, with an average hourly wind speed of 10.2 miles per hour.

 The calmer time of year lasts for 8.5 months, from June 18 to March 3.
-The calmest day of the year is August 7, with an average hourly wind speed of 7.9 miles per hour.
+The calmest month of the year in Cabo San Lucas is August, with an average hourly wind speed of 8.0 miles per hour.

 The predominant average hourly wind direction in Cabo San Lucas varies throughout the year.

 The wind is most often from the west for 7.2 months, from March 13 to October 18, with a peak percentage of 76% on June 2.
 The wind is most often from the north for 4.8 months, from October 18 to March 13, with a peak percentage of 70% on January 1.